emacsmirror/org-contrib/README.md

 later version.
 See [COPYING](COPYING).

+# Contribute

+You can send patches to `~bzg/dev@lists.sr.ht` and configure your local copy of the repository like this:

+`git config format.subjectPrefix 'PATCH org-contrib'`

 # Files to remove from the next release

 If a file has a "Homepage:" keyword, it will be removed from the next